DevGentil/DevGentil/README.md

 # About Me
-I am 22 years old and a Front-end developer specialized in React, with proficiency in TypeScript and JavaScript.
-I am constantly evolving, expanding my knowledge in Node.js and Java to enhance my full-stack development skills.

-I am a Software Engineering student at PUC Minas and currently lead the frontend team in a project called Glue.
-This project aims to create an online platform for sharing answers to evaluative activities, with the goal of assisting students in their learning process.
+I started my journey as a front-end developer, specializing in React, JavaScript, TypeScript and Next.js.
+Studying Software Engineering at PUC Minas, I acquired brief knowledge in Java with Spring Boot, Docker, MariaDB, AWS.
+During my studies and personal projects, I discovered and fell in love with the Golang language, which directed my focus to the backend with Golang, while I continue to improve my skills on the front-end with React.

 ## My Stack: